nthnd/muc/README.md

 Use your favorite AUR helper to install [muc-git](https://aur.archlinux.org/packages/muc-git) package (or build manually using `git` and `makepkg -si`), for example: `paru -S muc-git`

+#### Nix

+You can use the outputs provided by the `flake.nix` inside this repository to install `muc`.
+Either with the `overlays.default` output for your system configuration, or the package output to imperatively install it with `nix install github:nate-sys/muc` or create an ad-hoc shell with `nix shell github:nate-sys/muc`

 #### Other distros

 ```sh